How to Use What You Learned in 2020 to Improve Your Life in 2022

 She got the gift of time to think and plan.
-And now, 10 months later, here’s what Barbara told me, “Yes, it was really scary, but now that I’m on the other side of it — it was kind of magical.
+Ten months later, here’s what Barbara told me, “Yes, it was really scary, but now that I’m on the other side of it — it was kind of magical.
 I’m not sure what’s coming next but I’m not feeling as panicky about it.”

 I asked her why not.
 And that’s when she took my breath away.

 “It won’t help or do any good.
 I know that for sure.
 I don’t know if my business will make it, but I’m not freaking out about it.
 Something in my brain clicked into ‘It’s gonna be okay.’

 I’m not sure how, but I now understand that I do have value.

 Before, I thought my value was what I was producing, the deliverable.
 But now I know that’s not where my value is.
 My value is in my years of experience, in my maturity, and especially in how I think.
 That all has value.